chaltu11hassan/Foundations-Capstone/readMe.md

 <h1> Welcome to my Foundations Capstone: Travel Journal</h1>

-<p>Add jounal entries of places you have visited with the date and images you've captured.</p>
+<p>Add jounal entries of places you have visited with the dates of the trip and images you've captured.</p>

 ## Install